Mmodarre/pi-gen/README.md

 ## Azure IoT Edge image for Raspberry PI
 _Tool used to create the raspberrypi.org Raspbian images with Azure IoT Edge embedded in the image_

+### Compiled Image also available for Download see image_2020-01-20-AzureEdgePi-lite.zip

 ### Note: Update the `config` file to adjust below changes accordingly
 This repo modified the original repo to: